By Ed Malaker

-For this post, we will be talking about a Seymour Duncan SH-4 JB coil splitting, which is simply a humbucker modification.
-Two coils are usually used in a humbucker pickup, but a switch can be used to turn one of them off.
-Splitting the humbucker this way produces a drop in output volume, resulting in access to single coil tones.
-Single coil tones are typically brighter and more precise than the warm and smooth humbucker sound.
+In this post, we’ll be walking you through the coil-splitting of a Seymour Duncan SH-4 JB.
+Two coils are usually used in a humbucker pickup, but a switch can be used to turn one of them off, giving you access to single-coil tones.
+Single-coil tones are typically brighter and more precise than the warm and smooth humbucker sound.

 The Seymour Duncan SH-4 JB